The wave speed of an FKPP equation with jumps via coordinated branching

 \subsection{Structure of the paper}

 This article is divided as follows.
 In Section~\ref{sec:model} we present our model and in Section~\ref{sec:results} we state our main results, along with the crucial points of their proofs.
 The technical details of the proofs are carried out in the rest of the paper.
+In Section~\ref{sec:existenceduality} we prove the existence and uniqueness of strong solutions to~\eqref{eqn:fkpp} as well as (quenched and annealed) duality.
+These results do not come as a surprise, but require a proof and a precise statement.
 Section~\ref{sec:wavespeed} is devoted to upper and lower bounds on the wave speed via quenched duality arguments.
-In Section~\ref{sec:existenceduality} we prove the existence and uniqueness of strong solutions to~\eqref{eqn:fkpp} as well as (quenched and annealed) duality.
-The latter results do not come as a surprise, but require a proof and a precise statement.